Chris Hedges and the End of America

-This question is really a no-brainer.
+Chris Hedges's negative prediction is really a no-brainer.
+Does he really look forward to the end of America?
+Why not talk instead about the incongruity of America and base any further discussion on that?
 The philosophy of the Left and the Right no longer have enough inclusivity and congruity to give America a secure future.
 We are coasting on the achievements of earlier generations.
 Everyone has to admit we can't go on much longer like this.
 We need a plan for the future that resolves the disunity, replacing it with renewed unity in separate nations.
-Take these thoughts into a quite place and ask yourself if you want America to continue on its present course.
+Take these thoughts into a quite place and ask yourself if you want America to continue on its present course—if you want it to end.

 Just listen to the cable news rabble for a minute.
 Those guys can't see the forest for the trees.
 Listen to the constant accusations they make about figures in the opposing party.
-Listen to people's offended reactions to provocative events on Internet news and social media.
+Listen to their offended reactions to provocative events on Internet news and social media.
 They neglect to say that we live in just one country, and we cannot escape the environment of anger, paranoia, and scorn.
 Just think how public animosity causes our leaders to neglect the long-term interests of the country.
-It coasts along, uncertain about its sense of direction.
-If it veers to the left or to the right, it is only a metaphorical flat tire, masquerading as a political victory.
+It coasts along, uncertain about its future of sense of direction, Political victories are a metaphorical flat tire, only masquerading as a victory.
 I feel like the East Germans trapped behind the Berlin Wall.
 Doesn't anyone want to organize an escape?

 Chris Hedges talks such dire facts.
 What will he do when America collapses?
 Pack his suitcases and head for Canada?
 His negative predictions do not make the future hopeful to his children—hostages to fortune.
 What does he expect them to do?
 Get Canadian passports and flee with him to Canada?
 Instead of dwelling on such negative projections, the outcome of Republican greed and racism, why not do something pro-active, like create a country that he wants to live in?